-Although discussed as early as 1902, New Zealand would not make substantial moves to creating an Ordnance Corps until 1912 when a small cadre of officers and men were trained in providing Ordnance services for the 1913 and 1914 annual camps.
+Although discussed as early as 1902, New Zealand did not make substantial moves to creating an Ordnance Corps until 1912, when a small cadre of officers and men were trained in providing Ordnance services for the 1913 and 1914 annual camps.
 (2 Clerks and 4 Issuers in 1913, 6 Clerks and 12 issuers in 1914)

 There is some evidence suggesting that as a result of the lessons learnt during the 1913 and 14 annual camps, a nascent Ordnance Corps was established.
-This hypothesis is supported by the New Zealand Defence Forces Annual Report for the Period 1 July 1922 to 30 June 1923, which shows that as at 30 June 1914 there was in fact 14 Other Ranks in the New Zealand Army Ordnance Corps.
+This hypothesis is supported by the New Zealand Defence Forces Annual Report for the Period 1 July 1922 to 30 June 1923, which shows that as at 30 June 1914, there were 14 Other Ranks in the New Zealand Army Ordnance Corps.

 An example of this is Norman Levien, who in Oct 1914 enlisted into the Auckland Regiment and was then transferred into Ordnance as a temporary Sergeant as the IC of Stores and Equipment.
-Embarking with the main body and serving with the NZEF for the duration of the war, Levien would become a Major and the Chief Ordnance Officer in the NZAOC in the UK.
+Embarking with the main body and serving with the NZEF for the duration of the war, Levien later became a Major and the Chief Ordnance Officer in the NZAOC in the UK.

-Initially, the original Ordnance Depots were operating in Auckland, Wellington, Christchurch and Dunedin with Featherson and Palmerston North added as the tempo of the training increased.
-Their existence mostly is forgotten, with few, if any records remaining.
-Fortunately, an article in the January 1972 issue of the RNZAOC Pataka Magazine May 1972 describes in some detail the discovery in the 3 Supply Company strong room an old ledger book from 1917, and the article describes some of the items and locations that items were issued to.
+Initially, the original Ordnance Depots were operating in Auckland, Wellington, Christchurch and Dunedin, with Featherson and Palmerston North added as the training tempo increased.
+Their existence is mostly forgotten, with few, if any, records remaining.
+Fortunately, an article in the January 1972 issue of the RNZAOC Pataka Magazine May 1972 describes in some detail the discovery in the 3 Supply Company strong room of an old ledger book from 1917, and the article describes some of the items and locations that items were issued to.